forgineer/duckdb-kettle-plugin/README.md

 # duckdb-kettle-plugin
-A Kettle plugin for supporting DuckDB table input/output.
+A plugin for Pentaho Data Integration (Kettle) that adds support for [DuckDB](https://duckdb.org/) table input/output.

 ## Build and Install Instructions

 ### Prerequisites
 The following should already be installed and configured on your local machine:
 * Maven, version 3+
-* Java JDK 11
+* Java JDK 11 (or OpenJDK)
 * This [settings.xml](https://raw.githubusercontent.com/pentaho/maven-parent-poms/master/maven-support-files/settings.xml) in your <user-home>/.m2 directory

-### Clone and Build the Plugin (jar file)
+### Build the Plugin
 Begin by cloning this repository locally.
 ```
 git clone https://github.com/forgineer/duckdb-kettle-plugin.git
 ```

 After cloning, review the `pom.xml` file for the project `<version>` tag and ensure it is the same version as the Pentaho Data Integration (Kettle) version you are using.
+This version can be verified under the [Maven repository](https://mvnrepository.com/artifact/pentaho-kettle/kettle-core).
 ```xml
 ...
 <groupId>com.forgineer</groupId>